Kinganonymous7762/ChelseaRobotPrivate/README.md

 ☆ Video by [Damantha Jasinghe](https://www.youtube.com/watch?v=fXXEcAkWAFU) ☆
 [![YouTube](https://img.shields.io/badge/YouTube-Video%20Tutorial-red?logo=youtube)](https://www.youtube.com/watch?v=fXXEcAkWAFU)

-## New version Avaiilable on Telegram as [The-Anki-Vector-Bot](https://t.me/TheAnkiVectorbot)
+## New version Avaiilable on Telegram as [Chelsea-Robot](https://t.me/Chelsea_Robot)
-## The-Anki-Vector-Bot is the latest
+## Chelsea-Robot is the latest

-The bot is based on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) This repo was just revamped to suit an Anime-centric community.
-All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

 All other credits mentioned on top of scripts

-Should any be missing kindly let us know at [The Anki Vector bot](https://t.me/ankivectorUpdates) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [The Chelsea Robot](https://t.me/ChelseaRobotUpdates) or simply submit a pull request on the readme.

-## The Anki Vector bot the telegram Bot Project
+## Chelsea Robot the telegram Bot Project
 The Advanced Branch (For PRO's)

 The Anki Vector bot(advanced)